SamuelChukwuji/Exploratory-Data-Analysis-using-R-Programming/README.md

 ### Project Overview
-This project looks at the type of movies getting good ratings and high gross amount.
+This project looks at the types of films getting good ratings and high gross amount.

-### Data Sources
+### Data Source
 The dataset used for this analysis is "imdb_top_1000.csv" containing information about:
 - Poster_Link - Link of the poster that imdb using
 - Series_Title - Name of the movie